mikessh/migec/README.md

 # MiGEC: Molecular Identifier Group-based Error Correction pipeline

 This pipeline provides several useful tools for analysis of immune repertoire sequencing data.
 The pipeline utilizes unique nucleotide tags (UMIs) in order to filter experimental errors from resulting sequences.
 Those tags are attached to molecules before sequencing library preparation and allow to backtrack the original sequence of molecule.
 This pipeline is applicable for Illumina MiSeq and HiSeq 2500 reads.
-Sequencing libraries targeting CDR3 locus of immune receptor genes with high over-sequencing, i.e. ones that have at least 10 reads (optimally 30+ reads) per each starting molecule, should be used.
+Sequencing libraries targeting CDR3 locus of immune receptor genes with high over-sequencing, i.e. ones that have at least 10 reads (optimally 30+ reads) per each starting molecule, should be used for optimal error elimination.

 ### FEATURES

-- Flexible de-multiplexing of NGS data and extraction of UMI sequence
+- De-multiplexing, adapter trimming and read overlapping for NGS data.
+Extraction of UMI sequences

-- Assembly of consensuses of original molecules
+- Assembly of consensuses for original molecules that entered library preparation by grouping reads with identical molecular identifiers

 - Extraction of CDR3 regions and determination of V/J genes for human and mouse immune receptors (TRA/TRB/TRG/TRD and IGH/IGL/IGK)

 - Additional filtering of hot-spot errors

+- Flexible and straightforward batch processing

 ### INSTALLATION AND RUNNING